 - 10.1 The Authority will establish an Equality Working Group which will be responsible for progressing equalities issues and ensuring that the Authority complies with the requirements of the Equality Act and maintains its obligations under the Public Sector Equality Duty.
-The Group will be responsible for undertaking a self assessment of the Authority's equality policies and practices, initially with a view to meeting Level 1 of the Equality Framework for Local Government. - 10.2 The membership and Terms of Reference will be determined by the Management Team, with an expectation that the Group will comprise representatives from across the organisation, including a volunteer, and in particular from the main service provision areas. - 10.3 The Working Group will be responsible for ensuring that appropriate training and guidance is provided to members and employees of the Authority in respect of all matters relating to equality, including any changes to legislation which are likely to impact on the Authority's policies and working practices.
+The Group will be responsible for undertaking a self-assessment of the Authority's equality policies and practices, initially with a view to meeting Level 1 of the Equality Framework for Local Government. - 10.2 The membership and Terms of Reference will be determined by the Management Team, with an expectation that the Group will comprise representatives from across the organisation, and in particular from the main service provision areas. - 10.3 The Working Group will be responsible for ensuring that appropriate training and guidance is provided to members and employees of the Authority in respect of all matters relating to equality, including any changes to legislation which are likely to impact on the Authority's policies and working practices.
+They will also be responsible for reviewing key documents and for monitoring new complaints and any trends.